tweag/python-monorepo-example/2017-05-24-typing-nix.md

 ### Simple ML-like type inference

-Here is a sample nix expression (a simplified version of the `stdenv.mkDerivation` function which is used in nixpkgs to build packages):
+Here is a sample Nix expression (a simplified version of the `stdenv.mkDerivation` function which is used in Nixpkgs to build packages):

 ```nix
 { buildInputs, meta ? {}, outputs ? [ "out" ], ... }@attrs: